dendronhq/handbook/handbook/handbook.company.values.md

 Dendron [[helps humans build upon the knowledge of the ages|handbook.company.mission]].
 This means learning from past mistakes and building on top of what has come before.

-We take best practices from the places we admire and adapt them for current realtiies.
+We take best practices from the places we admire and adapt them for current realities.
 When implementing new functionality, instead of *not invented here*, we look to  *build on what already exists*.

-This is not a one off process but something that we work at each and every day.
+This is not a one-off process but something that we work at each and every day.

+## 80/20

+In many situations, 20% of the work accounts for 80% of the output.
+This is also known as the [Pareto Principle](https://en.wikipedia.org/wiki/Pareto_principle).

+This could be finding a *good enough solution* for an intractable problem or refining a document down to just the key points - we focus on doing work that has the highest impact.

 ## Iterate